DynFOA: Generating First-Order Ambisonics with Conditional Diffusion for Dynamic and Acoustically Complex 360-Degree Videos: Experiment

+We conduct comprehensive ablation studies on the Sphere360 \cite{liuomniaudio} dataset to verify DynFOA's significant components capability and ensure performance gains are not overfitted to extreme acoustic conditions.
+Note that DynFOA is trained on this dataset followed by its official protocol, and the model parameters and performance results remain consistent before and after training.

-\textbf{Impact of Scene Information}.
-In the first ablation study, we compared the audio-only variant with the gradual addition of different visual priors, as shown in Table \ref{table2}.
-From audio-only to audio + visual detection, DOA and EDT both decrease notably, indicating that visual detection helps reduce localization error and improve temporal stability.
-Further incorporating the depth prior continues to lower DOA and EDT while slightly reducing frequency-domain distortion, showing that depth information effectively enhances spatial consistency without harming SNR.
-Finally, introducing the geometric scene achieves the lowest DOA and EDT values and the smallest FD, representing the most stable spatial pointing and the least frequency-domain artifacts.
-These results confirm that gradually adding scene priors improves spatial accuracy, temporal coherence, and frequency-domain fidelity, bringing the generated audio closer to the reference.
+\textbf{Impact of Scene Information.} We compare the audio variant with the gradual addition of our extracted visual priors from 3D scene reconstruction.
+As shown in Table \ref{tab:ablation_scene}, the transition from the \textbf{Audio-Only} to audio combined with the visual detection (\textbf{+Visual}) results in a notable decrease in both DOA and EDT.
+This indicates that visual detection benefits reduce localization error and improve temporal stability.
+Further incorporating the depth prior (\textbf{+Depth}) continues to lower DOA and EDT, showing that depth information effectively enhances spatial consistency of FOA.
+Finally, combining the geometric scene (\textbf{+Geo}) achieves the lowest DOA and EDT values and the smallest FD, representing the most stable spatial pointing and the least frequency-domain artifacts.
+These improving results demonstrate that gradually adding scene priors improves spatial accuracy, temporal coherence, and frequency-domain fidelity, bringing the generated audio closer to the high-fidelity.

-\textbf{Impact of Diffusion Model}.
-The second ablation study examined the effects of diffusion modeling and directional conditioning.
-As presented in Table \ref{table3}, non-diffusion regression produces relatively high SNR but suffers from large DOA and EDT errors as well as higher FD, highlighting the limitations of deterministic regression in maintaining spatial stability.
-Introducing unconditional diffusion changes this behavior: although the SNR decreases due to stochastic sampling, temporal noise modeling reduces DOA and EDT errors, leading to more coherent cross-frame trajectories.
-Adding conditional diffusion with video-derived cues further improves DOA and FD, demonstrating that conditioning primarily enhances spatial coherence and frequency-domain robustness.
-Increasing the sampling steps achieves the lowest DOA and EDT errors and further reduces FD, indicating that larger step sizes mainly refine stability and fidelity rather than altering the underlying mechanism.
+\textbf{Efficiency of Conditional Diffusion.} We replace our diffusion model backbone to verify the changes in the quality of the generated FOA.
+As presented in Table \ref{tab:ablation_diffusion}, the \textbf{Regression} module suffers from large DOA and EDT errors as well as higher FD, highlighting the limitations of deterministic regression in maintaining spatial stability.
+We further introduce the \textbf{Simple Diffusion} backbone changes this behavior: temporal noise modeling reduces DOA and EDT errors, leading to more coherent cross-frame trajectories for generated spatial audio.
+Finally, we add the \textbf{Conditional Diffusion} with video-derived cues further improves DOA and FD, demonstrating that conditioning primarily enhances spatial coherence and frequency-domain robustness for FOA channels.
+Increasing the sampling steps (\textbf{+Steps}) achieves the lowest DOA and EDT errors and further reduces FD, indicating that larger step sizes mainly refine acoustic stability and fidelity rather than altering the underlying mechanism.